developer-zebra/developer-zebra-site/src/datawedge/6-4/guide/output/ip/index.md

 -----

 ### UDI Data Output
-This setting applies when the Scanning mode in [Barcode Reader Params](../../input/barcode/#readerparams) is set to UDI, which acquires multiple data points (tokens) as specified in the Universal Device Identifier parameter(s) (also selected in the above-referenced section).
+This setting applies when the Scanning mode in [Barcode Reader Params](../../input/barcode/#readerparams) is set to UDI, which acquires multiple data points (tokens) as specified in the Universal Device Identifier parameter(s) selected in the above-referenced section.

 <img style="height:350px" src="../token_ip_output.png"/>